DeciHD/allwinner_docs/README.md

 # Note

-All of the documents are publicly accessible over the Internet, most of them found in forums, official/third-party wikis, SBC manufacturer wikis, and BaiduNetdisk links in taobao stores.
+All documents are publicly accessible over the Internet, most of them found in forums, official/third-party wikis, SBC manufacturer wikis, and BaiduNetdisk links.
 This is just a collection of them.

 THESE DOCUMENTS ARE FOR REFERENCE ONLY.
 NO WARRANTY for authenticity and integrity.